-In addition to leading monthly nature journaling outings with the North Coast Nature Journal Club, I also teach workshops and give lectures for schools, nature preserves, community colleges, birding groups, the native plant society, and other institutions.
+In addition to leading monthly nature journaling outings with the North Coast Nature Journal Club, I also do private lessons, teach workshops and give lectures for schools, nature preserves, community colleges, birding groups, and other institutions.
 More about my services here.

-A recent participant in one of my classes had this to say:
+A participant in one of my field trips had this to say:

 Marley Peifer rocks as a naturalist guide – can’t say enough good things about this guy.
 He’s knowledgeable, inquisitive and passionate about Nature, and this inspires everyone participating in his tours.
 He’s also an accomplished journalist and will help you get going on your own work with his encouraging comments.
 Don’t miss a chance to go on his outings!

 Another person sent me this review after a lecture:

 Marley’s presentation to our local Audubon chapter awakened the curiosity and observational skills of the group, giving us the tools to better sense and understand the world around us. (…) Marley is an excellent presenter and teacher.
 He makes everyone feel accepted and willing to try out the sketching activities, regardless of their level of training.
 It was a wonderful experience!